cmsamaaa/govtech-tap-2023/README.md

 - [Dependencies](#dependencies)

 ## Getting Started
-In the project directory, you may run the following commands in the project directory's terminal:
+In the project directory, you may run the following commands in the terminal:

 ### `npm install`
    - This command will install all necessary dependencies.